Are you expecting a promise from God to be fulfilled? Are you trusting God for a financial breakthrough? Are you facing seemingly insurmountable odds?

 22 That is why his faith was credited to him as righteousness (right standing with God).

-Let’s look at seven keys to the God-kind of faith.
+Let’s look at seven keys for the God-kind of faith.

-1. Seeing things as they can and will be and not as they are right now.
+1. Seeing things as they as can and will be and not as they are right now.

-I’ve discovered that some people. . .even believers see things worse than they are.
-These precious hearts always look for the worst case scenario.
-They always believe that the worst possible consequence will take place.
+I’ve discovered that even believers can see things worse than they are.
+These precious hearts look for the worst case scenario first.
+They believe that the worst possible consequence will take place.

-“I know I’m going to get laid off.”
+“I know I’m the one that’s going to get laid off.”

 “I know somebody else is going to get that promotion.”